CBG: The Benefits of the Newly Studied Cannabinoid found in Cannabis

 Everyone knows about the popular cannabinoid or chemical compound derived from hemp called Cannabidiol, also known as CBD.
 Although in hemp there are over 100 different cannabinoids found in the cannabis plant, including Cannabigerol, also known as CBG.
-Yet with recent studies into hemp and CBD, more scientists are looking into the unexplored benefits of CBG for possibly helping relieve the symptoms of rare diseases and maybe even for cancer.
+Yet with recent studies into hemp and CBD, more scientists are looking into the unexplored benefits of CBG effects for possibly helping relieve the symptoms of rare diseases and maybe even for cancer.

-The Difference Between CBD and CBG:
+The Difference Between CBD and CBG Effects:

 Hemp is highly composed of CBD, which can possibly help consumers with inflammation, anxiety, sleep deprivation and much more.
 In the cannabis plant, hemp can also contain .3 % of tetrahydrocannabinol, also known as THC, which is also a property in marijuana that can cause psychoactive effects.
 Although with the small trace amount of .3 % of THC, the cannabinoid can possibly help consumers with pain severity, nausea, insomnia, epileptic seizures, and more.

 Since Cannabigerol is present in only 1% of all cannabis plants, CBG is known as a minor cannabinoid that has been one of the least studied cannabinoids in cannabis.
 Just like CBD and THC, CBG interacts with our body’s endocannabinoid system to help promote homeostasis.
 Cannabigerol interacts with our body’s CB1 and CB2 receptors commonly found in the brain and throughout our immune system to help balance our “mood, metabolism, appetite, and pain response.”